Skip Navigation

 Educators and parents know that America's students need more opportunities to succeed, and we need to strengthen our public schools where 90% of students learn.

-Public education is a cornerstone of our democracy.
-Unfortunately, some politicians seek to dramatically slash funding that helps reduce class sizes, feed hungry students, provide special education services, and lower the cost of college and vocational schools.
+Unfortunately, anti-public education politicians and their billionaire friends are trying to dramatically slash funding that helps reduce class sizes, feed hungry students, provide special education services, and lower the cost of college and vocational schoolswhile they dismantle the very agency that protects students—the U.S. Department of Education

 What Students Stand to Lose